 - Sleeping may be difficult due to the pain, especially when lying on your side.
 Getting in and out of bed can also be challenging due to the stiffness in the hip joint.

-- Depending on your job, hip pain may impact on your working life.
+- Depending on your job, hip pain may impact your working life.
 Getting in and out of your car, pain whilst sitting – especially if sitting with your legs crossed, may all make the working day more challenging.
 Considering your environment, planning activities in advance and making sure you have the right pain relief, can make work easier to manage.

 - Socialising can become taxing, especially if it involves standing or sitting in an uncomfortable position.
 As pain can become worse towards the end of the day, you may want to factor in timing when organising social events.